Get insider access

 1. Best Wired Headphones

 The best wired headphones we've tested are the Sennheiser HD 800 S. These top-of-the-line audiophile headphones are for people looking for the best.
-Their high price point already puts them out of reach of most people, and you'll also want to consider adding a powerful amp to drive them, which is an extra expense if you don't already have one.
+Their high price point already puts them out of reach of most people, and you'll also want to consider adding a powerful amp or audio interface to drive them, which is an extra expense if you don't already have one.
 However, if you're prepared to shell out the money, these well-known headphones create an incredibly spacious and immersive passive soundstage thanks to their open-back design.

 If you're looking for high-end headphones that can reproduce more bass, try the HiFiMan Arya.
 These over-ears have planar magnetic drivers, which help improve their bass reproduction.
 As a result, they have better low-frequency extension and deliver more thump and punch.
 However, the HiFiMan aren't as well-built, and their soundstage is less natural-sounding, although it's still quite excellent.